 If you have bad credit, you’ll find that getting a home loan is much tougher.
 If you’re looking to have your home loan approved, this guide will help direct you in finding the right loan and how to approach it.

-Bad credit home loans, what are they?
+Bad credit home loans, also known as non-compliant home loans, what are they?

 Your average bad credit home loan will have: